ELIFE-ASU/Imogen.jl/CONTRIBUTING.md

 ## Code of Conduct

-This project, and everyone participating in it, is governed by the [Eolas.jl Code of Conduct](CODE_OF_CONDUCT.md).
+This project, and everyone participating in it, is governed by the [Imogen.jl Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [emergence@asu.edu](mailto:emergence@asu.edu).